CoreyC315/Azure-Temp-Reader/README.md

 5. Run terraform init
 6. Run terraform plan
 7. Run terraform apply
+8. Next go into the IOT Hub to register the device.
+Make sure that it is called raspberrypi-dht11
+9. Get the connection string from the device
+10. Connect to your pi and edit the script where it asks for the connections string and put the new connection string there and run it.
+You should see messages are sent to the device
-8. Next go into your function folder and run this
+11. Next go into your function folder and run this
 ```bash
 func azure functionapp publish Temp-Reader-Function(RandomID_assigned_by_terraform) --python
 ```